12 Most-Bang-for-Your-Buck Home Improvement Projects

 Improve the Landscape

-If you’re not sure where to start when it comes to outdoor projects, here are 12 great tips for landscaping your backyard.
+If you’re not sure where to start when it comes to outdoor projects, here are simple landscaping ideas.
 Build a wooden planter box to add some color to the front of your home, plant some strikingly colorful shrubs and add some bee-friendly plants to your yard.

 When it comes to home improvement projects, window replacement will help your home’s energy efficiency throughout the year.
 In addition, if you live in a colder climate, you’ll recoup nearly all your costs when it’s time to sell your home.